-Is the dimmed data in behind the Upgrade button in Purchase Funnel real?
+Is the dimmed data behind the Upgrade button real?

 No. Any dimmed or blurred data behind the Upgrade screen is a sample.
-To get real Purchase Funnel data, upgrade to a Commerce plan.
+To get real Purchase Funnel or Sales By Product data, upgrade to a Commerce plan.

-What are the differences between Visits, Audience Size, and Page Views?
+What are the differences between Visits, Unique Visitors, and Pageviews?

 - A Visit is a single browsing session by the same visitor.

 - Unique Visitors (previously “Audience Size”) is an estimate of the total number of visitors that reached your site in the selected time period.

 - Pageviews tracks how many actual page requests your site received in the selected time period.

 How does revenue factor adjustments like operating costs and discounts?